butavicius/movieit/README.md

 ## What is this?

-This is an [React Native](https://reactnative.dev/) application made with [Expo](https://docs.expo.io) toolchain as an assignment task for React Seals Academy full stack developer course.
+This is a [React Native](https://reactnative.dev/) application made with [Expo](https://docs.expo.io) toolchain as an assignment task for React Seals Academy full stack developer course.

 Warning: This is my first React app and I only had 3 days to do it, so there is a lot of room for improvement.
 Do not consider it to be an example of any sort.
 [See what I mean here...](TODO.md)